astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 1. In your Azure portal, open the **Managed Identities** menu.
 2. Search for your managed identity, click **Properties**, then copy its **Name**, **Client ID**, **Tenant ID** and **Resource group** name.
 4. In the Cloud UI, select your Deployment, click **Details**, then click **How to Configure...** under **Workload Identity**
-5. In **Managed Identity**, enter the ID of the managed identity you assigned to the resource.
+5. In **Managed Identity**, enter the Name of the managed identity you assigned to the resource.
 6. In **Resource Group**, enter the **Resource group** name that your managed identity belongs to.
 7. Using the Azure CLI, copy and run the provided command in your local terminal.
 8. After the command completes, click **Close** on the modal in the Cloud UI.